Leny Yoro

-Leny Jean-Luc Yoro (born 13 November 2005) is a French professional footballer who plays as a centre-back for club Manchester United.
+Leny Jean-Luc Yoro (born 13 November 2005) is a French professional footballer who plays as a centre-back for club Manchester United and the France under-21 national team.

 A Lille academy graduate, Yoro joined the club as a child and then became one of the youngest first-team players when he made his professional Ligue 1 debut in May 2022, at the age of 16 years, six months and one day.
 After a first senior season in which he was mainly used as a substitute, he became one of Lille's cornerstones as a teenager in his second full season and made his European debut in August 2023.
-In 2024, he signed for Manchester United for a reported fee of €62 million (£52.2 million), making him the most expensive player aged 18 or younger (Note: Although Kylian Mbappé signed for Paris Saint-Germain in 2017, he initially joined the club on loan before his €180 million transfer was completed the following summer, after he had turned 19 years old.) and one of the most expensive centre-backs in history.
+He was named in the Ligue 1 Team of the Year in the 2023–24 season.
+In July 2024, he signed for Manchester United for a reported fee of €62 million (£52.2 million), making him the most expensive player aged 18 or younger (Note: Although Kylian Mbappé signed for Paris Saint-Germain in 2017, he initially joined the club on loan before his €180 million transfer was completed the following summer, after he had turned 19 years old.) and one of the most expensive centre-backs in history.

-Yoro represented France at under-17, under-18, under-19, under-21 and under-23 levels.
+Yoro has represented France at under-17, under-18, under-19, under-21 and under-23 levels.